syncfusion-content/asp.netmvc-docs/aspnetmvc/NumericTextBox/Getting-Started.md

 documentation: ug
 ---

-# Getting Started ASP.NET MVC NumericTextBox Control
+# Getting Started ASP.NET MVC NumericTextBox

 This section explains briefly about how to create a EJMVC NumericTextBox in ASP.NET MVC platform.